openbmc/docs/security/network-security-considerations.md

 section of the "Redfish Specification" (document ID DSP0266) available from https://www.dmtf.org/standards/redfish.

-#### The phosphor-webui Web application
+#### The webui-vue Web application

 General considerations for Web applications such as given by [OWASP Web Application Security Guidance][] apply to OpenBMC.
-The phosphor-webui uses username and password-based authentication, and REST APIs for subsequent access.
+The webui-vue uses username and password-based authentication, and REST APIs for subsequent access.

 [OWASP Web Application Security Guidance]: https://www.owasp.org/index.php/Web_Application_Security_Guidance